XyapDev/EZModMaker/README.md

-and sometimes it even corrupts the file so don't forget to backup and it's very buggy like ~~Cyberpunk 2077~~ so don't be suprised if you end up with a cursed mod
+and sometimes it even corrupts the file so don't forget to backup and it's very buggy like ~~Cyberpunk 2077~~ so don't be surprised if you end up with a cursed mod